-Confirmed: Windows 10 will cut off devices with older CPUs
+Confirmed: Windows 10 may cut off devices with older CPUs

 “As new silicon generations are introduced, they will require the latest Windows platform at that time for support,” Microsoft said in January, 2016.
 “This enables us to focus on deep integration between Windows and the silicon, while maintaining maximum reliability and compatibility with previous generations of platform and silicon.”

 Microsoft’s Clover Trail stance sets limits on what those previous generations can expect.
-If a processor platform falls out of support by a chip vendor, Microsoft will drop it from its OS list.
+If a processor platform falls out of support by a chip vendor, Microsoft may drop it from its OS list.

 What’s unclear, though, is whether Microsoft’s new position represents a fundamental shift in policy, or a rather narrow focus on Intel’s troubled Atom processors.
 At one time, Atom’s “Clover Trail” architecture represented the future of Intel processors within the smartphone and tablet markets.
 But Intel never could quite develop the system-on-chip with logic and communications that rivals like ARM provided, and Intel essentially killed the Atom platform in 2016.
 Without a healthy customer base to support, Intel apparently decided to refocus its support resources away from the Clover Trail architecture.